newrelic/nri-flex/docs/apis/url.md

 ##  <a name='ReturnResponseHeaders'></a>Include response headers on sample

-To include response headers on the metric sample setting `return_headers` attribute to true is needed.
+To include response headers on the metric sample set `return_headers` attribute to true.

 ###  Return headers example